5-Data Manipulation

 # 'purchaseDataNamesPeek <-' creates a new variable

-# 'head(5)' then extracts the first five elements (columns) of this vector
+# 'head(5)' then extracts the first five elements (column names) of this vector

 # The result is a 5-item vector of column names assigned to 'purchaseDataNamesPeek'

-#remember, you can view the value assigned to a variable by entering just that variable name
+#remember, you can view the value assigned to an object by entering just that object name

 purchaseDataNamesPeek